philips-labs/terraform-aws-github-runner/docs/configuration.md

 - Errors related to scaling should be retried via SQS.
 You can configure `job_queue_retention_in_seconds` and `redrive_build_queue` to tune the behavior.
 We have no mechanism to avoid events never being processed, which means potentially no runner gets created and the job in GitHub times out in 6 hours.

 The example for [ephemeral runners](examples/ephemeral.md) is based on the [default example](examples/default.md).
 Have look at the diff to see the major configuration differences.

+## Job retry (**Beta**)

+You can enable the job retry function to retry a job after a delay for a configured number of times.
+The function is disabled by default.
+To enable the function set `job_retry.enable` to `true`.
+The function will check the job status after a delay, and when the is still queued, it will create a new runner.
+The new runner is created in the same way as the others via the scale-up function.
+Hence the same configuration applies.

+For checking the job status a API call is made to GitHub.
+Which can exhaust the GitHub API more quickly for larger deployments and cause rate limits.
+For larger deployment with a lot of frequent jobs having a small pool available could be a better choice.

+The option `job_retry.delay_in_seconds` is the delay before the job status is checked.
+The delay is increased by the factor `job_retry.delay_backoff` for each attempt.
+The upper bound for a delay is 900 seconds, which is the max message delay on SQS.
+The maximum number of attempts is configured via `job_retry.max_attempts`.
+The delay should be set to a higher value than the time it takes to start a runner.

 ## Prebuilt Images